 Students for the inaugural year will be chaplains serving in the Veterans Administration and the Department of Defense (active duty, guard, and reserve).

 Costs/Financial Aid for D.Min.
 Students

 The hour-per-credit cost for 2020-2021 is $1,004.
 Military chaplains (active duty, guard, or reserve) receive a 30% discount off the standard tuition rate.
 VA chaplains pursuing the D.Min. who are admitted through the MHICS Certificate program receive a discounted rate that is detailed via communications with VA Mental Health and Chaplaincy.
-Additionally, students will be responsible for cours e materials and books, travel, and a university Student Service Fee.
+Additionally, students will be responsible for cours e materials and books, travel when face-to-face intensives resume, and a university Student Service Fee.
 Students must submit the graduate insurance waiver by August 1st or participate in Vanderbilt University’s health insurance.
 More information available at www.gallagherstudent.com/vanderbilt

 There is no financial aid for D.Min. students at this time.
 For present or past members of the military, Vanderbilt is a full participant in the Post 9/11 GI Bill and Yellow Ribbon Program, which offers financial support both for U.S. veterans / service members and their families (learn more at Vanderbilt University’s Yellow Ribbon website - Veterans Educational Benefits | VA ).
 Applicants are also encouraged to seek funding from their sending institutions and religious communities.

-The D.Min. application deadline is April 30th for an August matriculation.
+The D.Min. application deadline is April 30th 2020 for a Fall 2020 matriculation (2021 updates coming soon!).
 Students who are initially admitted through the MHICS Certificate will receive a link to the application after being referred by the Certificate program.
 All other applicants are invited to apply through the following portal .